Skip to content

 SDK integration

-@backlex/client has two modes, controlled by the workspace option:
+backlex has two modes, controlled by the workspace option:

-import { createClient } from "@backlex/client";
+import { createClient } from "backlex";

 // Admin / control-plane mode — talks to /api/auth/* (better-auth cookies).